jllegras/ngsToolsDev/EXAMPLE/README.md

     $ANGSD/angsd -sim1 testA.glf.gz -nInd 24 -doGeno 32 -doPost 1 -doMaf 2 -out testA.geno -doMajorMinor 1

-which will generate these fies:
+which will generate these files:
 * testA.geno.arg: parameters used;
-* testA.geno.mafs: estimates of minor allele frequencies;
+* testA.geno.mafs.gz: estimates of minor allele frequencies;
-* testA.geno.geno: genotype posterior probabilities in binary format; values are in double format; each row show likelihoods for 2 genotypes (e.g. AA AG GG) assuming a minor and a major allele;
+* testA.geno.geno.gz: genotype posterior probabilities in binary format; values are in double format; each row show likelihoods for 2 genotypes (e.g. AA AG GG) assuming a minor and a major allele;

+You can now inspect the file with estimated allele frequencies:

+    zcat testA.geno.mafs.gz | head

 In case we want to use weighting scheme on each site rather than calling SNPs, we need to calculate posterior probabilities of sample allele frequencies.
 These commands will generate these files in ANGSD:

     $ANGSD/angsd -sim1 testA.glf.gz -nInd 24 -realSFS 1 -out testA.rf
-    $ANGSD/misc/optimSFS -binput testA.rf.sfs -nChr 48 -nThreads 10
+    $ANGSD/misc/emOptim2 testA.rf.sfs 48 -nSites 1000 > testA.rf.sfs.ml # 48 is the number of chromosomes
+    Rscript --vanilla --slave log2unlogSFS.R -i $NGSTOOLS/testA.rf.sfs.ml -o testA.rf.sfs.ml
     $ANGSD/misc/sfstools -sfsFile testA.rf.sfs -nChr 48 -priorFile testA.rf.sfs.ml -dumpBinary 1 > testA.rf.sfs.norm

 testA.rf.sfs.norm file is in binary format; values are in double format; in case of unfolded data, each row has 49 values (2N+1 with N individuals) representing the posterior probability of having a certain derived allele frequency; in case of folded data, each row will have N+1 values.

 ## Covariance matrix

 We use ngsCovar to estimate a covariance matrix between pairs of individuals.
 This can be achieved in different ways.
-For low coverage sequencing depth, we recommend to use `-norm 0` option which disables normalization proposed in Patterson et al. PLoS Genetics (2006).
+For low coverage sequencing data, we recommend to use `-norm 0` option which disables normalization proposed in Patterson et al. PLoS Genetics (2006).
 The first way is to compute an approximation of the posterior of the covariance matrix, by weighting each site by its probability of being variable, as proposed in Fumagalli et al. Genetics (2013).
 Here is to command:

+     gunzip testA.geno.geno.gz
      $NGSTOOLS/bin/ngsCovar -probfile testA.geno.geno -outfile testA.covar1 -nind 24 -nsites 1000 -call 0 -sfsfile testA.rf.sfs.norm -norm 0

 Alternatively, one can remove non-variable or low-frequency sites with the option `-minmaf`: